aspose-total/Aspose.Total-Products/total/en/java/conversion/odt-to-ppt/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert ODT to PPT via Java or Online App" h2="ODT to PPT conversion by using on premise Java API within any Java J2SE, J2EE, J2ME applications without using Microsoft<sup>&reg;</sup> PowerPoint or Word" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Developers often need to programmatically convert ODT files to PPT.
+Fortunately, this process can be automated with the help of the File Automation Java libraries [Aspose.Total for Java](https://products.aspose.com/total/java/).
+This library provides a few simple steps to render the ODT file into a PPT.

+The first step is to load the ODT file using [Aspose.Words for Java](https://products.aspose.com/words/java/).
+This library allows you to convert the ODT file into HTML.
+After that, you can use the powerful PowerPoint manipulation Java API [Aspose.Slides for Java](https://products.aspose.com/slides/java/) to create a new Presentation.
+This library allows you to write HTML content into the Presentation and save it as a PPT file.

-Often times developers have to convert ODT file to PPT programmatically.
-By using the File Automation Java libraries [Aspose.Total for Java](https://products.aspose.com/total/java/) you can automate the rendering process in a few simple steps.
-You can load your ODT file by using [Aspose.Words for Java](https://products.aspose.com/words/java/) and convert it to HTML.
-After that by using powerful PowerPoint manipulation Java API [Aspose.Slides for Java](https://products.aspose.com/slides/java/) you can create a new Presentation, write HTML content in it, and save it as PPT.
+By using the File Automation Java libraries, you can easily automate the process of converting ODT files to PPT.
+This library provides a few simple steps to render the ODT file into a PPT.
+It allows you to load the ODT file, convert it to HTML, create a new Presentation, write HTML content in it, and save it as a PPT file.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}